prometheus/jmx_exporter/README.md

 ## Testing

-The JMX exporter uses [Testcontainers](https://www.testcontainers.org/) to run tests with different Java versions.
+The JMX exporter uses the [Devopology Test Engine](https://www.devopology.org) and [Testcontainers](https://www.testcontainers.org/) to run integration tests with different Java versions.

 You need to have Docker installed to run these tests.

-You can run the tests with:
+Build and run the integration tests

 ```
-./mvnw verify
+./mvnw clean package verify
 ```

 ## Debugging

-You can start the jmx's scraper in standalone mode in order to debug what is called
+You can start the JMX scraper in standalone mode in order to debug what is called

 ```
 git clone https://github.com/prometheus/jmx_exporter.git